-This Founder Found Out Her Investor Sexually Assaulted Women and Gave Back $500,000 in Funding
+This Founder Found Out Her Investor Allegedly Sexually Harassed Women and Gave Back $500,000 in Funding

 In the Women Entrepreneur Series My Worst Moment, female founders look back on the most difficult, gut-wrenching, almost-made-them-give-up experience they’ve had while building their business—and how they recovered.

 It took Polly Rodriguez more than two years and 200 rejections to raise seed venture funding for her startup, Unbound, which makes vibrators, lubricants and other sex products.
 Sexual health companies are a hard sell for investors, and advertising platforms, such as Facebook and Google, have policies against ads in this category.